Terminalcreeds/SSH-Ramdisk-tool/README.md

 Note: you need to specify -v/-c after -d. -i, -b and -s. -p can be used apart.
 After -c opt drag n drop your logo.

-[ -v / -c will NOT boot ramdisk!!]
+[ -v / -c will NOT boot ramdisk!! && If you selected -v opt keep in mind to specify the iOS version your device is on else it won't boot :) ]

 I haven't tested the custom bootlogo one yet so it may not work.